What is L-glutamine and what does it do for your health?

 - Flatulence

-These occur in less than 5% of users and usually resolve on their own.
+These occur in fewer than 5% of users and usually go away on their own.
 Do you have liver or kidney disease?
-Then it is wise to consult your doctor first.
+If so, it’s wise to consult your treating doctor first.

 Natural sources of L-glutamine versus supplements

-Your body produces L-glutamine itself and you also obtain it through diet.
-Protein-rich foods are particularly good sources:
+Your body produces L-glutamine itself and you also get it through food.
+Protein-rich products in particular are good sources:

 - Beef, chicken, fish